zbmed-semtec/doc2vec-doc-relevance/README.md

 **_To be written_**

 ### Step 5: Precision@N
-In order to calculate the Precision@N scores and execute this [script](/code/evaluation/precision.py), run the follwing command:
+In order to calculate the Precision@N scores and execute this [script](/code/evaluation/precision.py), run the following command:

 ```
 python3 code/evaluation/precision.py [-c COSINE FILE PATH]  [-o OUTPUT PATH]